Ridiculously Easy Ways to Make Your Artificial Christmas Tree Look Fuller

 1. Vary Your Christmas Light Size

-They can both be the same color scheme like white lights , but one string should be the mini lights while the other a more traditional size.
+The Christmas tree lights can both be the same color scheme like white lights , but one string should be the mini lights while the other a more traditional size.
 I like the incandescent bulbs as one of the light strings just because it gives a traditional tree look.

 The second set of lights adds dimension to the tree, making it beautiful and bright.
 You could even do this with colored lights if wanted.
 The secret is in the bigger set of lights.